Culture

 Then he decided he wanted to have a go on the road.

-Neilson has progressed steadily since he turned pro in 2018, thanks to his hard-work and diligent approach to training.
-In 2020, Neilson Powless became the first tribally recognized Native North American to race the Tour de France.
-The next year, our rising American star won Spain’s greatest one-day race, the Clásica San Sebastián, and finished fifth at the world championships in Belgium.
+Neilson has progressed steadily since he turned pro in 2018, thanks to his hard work and diligent approach to training.
+In 2020, Neilson became the first tribally recognized Native North American to race the Tour de France.
+The next year, he won Spain’s greatest one-day race, the Clásica San Sebastián, and finished fifth at the world championships in Belgium.
 Neilson was stellar in 2022.
 After a strong campaign in the Ardennes, he finished fourth on GC at the Tour de Suisse and lit up the Tour de France.
 He finished the year off with a victory at the Japan Cup.
+In 2023, he won his first race of the year: the Grand Prix Cycliste de Marseille.
+He then won the overall at Étoile de Bèsseges and stormed the Flemish classics, finishing third at Dwars door Vlaanderen and fifth at De Ronde in his debut campaign on the cobbles.

 James Shaw

-James loves the places that his bike has taken him, the people he has met because of cycling, and the life lessons he’s learned through the sport.
+James Shaw loves the places that his bike has taken him, the people he has met because of cycling, and the life lessons he’s learned through the sport.
 But what does he love most about cycling?
 Racing.

 Through the year, he lives in England’s Peak District.
 When he is home, James resets by taking his dogs for long walks on the moors and riding with old clubmates.
 His racing and training schedule is very busy, but whenever he has time, James hitches a trailer to his bike and goes bike packing.
+He also enjoys riding motorbikes and going off-roading in the old 4x4 that he refurbished.

 Esteban Chaves